Dillweed Namespace Project · Governance Framework · Founding Phase

 Core Premise

-This creates a structural opportunity for an independently held, long-provenance namespace to serve as the neutral coordination layer that platform participants cannot provide for themselves.
+This creates a structural opportunity for an independently held, long-provenance namespace to serve as the neutral coordination layer that platform participants would struggle to provide credibly for themselves.
 The governance framework described in this document is designed to institutionalize that neutrality across time, independent of any single moment of stewardship.

 § 04